Montgomerieston: St John the Baptist's church

 First mentioned in 1233 this was the medieval church dedicated to Saint John the Baptist, patron saint of Ayr.
+Mary, Queen of Scots, came to St John's Tower on 2 August 1563 from Eglinton Castle and travelled to Dunure Castle on 4 August.

 The church was used by Cromwell's soldiers as a look-out tower as well as an armoury and chapel, the congregation had been forced out and the Auld Kirk of Ayr came to be built to house them with some financial assistance from Cromwell.
 The 'Citadel' church was in public use again between 1687 and 1689, after which it ceased to be used for worship and much of it was demolished, the tower itself only being spared as it was a valuable sea-mark for sailors and a look-out for ships.

 Burials appear to have continued however judging from Francis Grose's comments in 1789 about new tombstones.
 Following the sale of the barony to the Countess of Eglinton the town burgesses were very concerned about the condition of the tower and it was repaired with a flat roof added.
 The old Ayr castle stood nearby the church, within the walls of the citadel.

 John Miller built his 'Fort Castle' home around the tower and only in 1913-1914 was it restored to appear much like its original appearance as recorded by John Slezer in his 'Theatrum Scotiae', thanks to the 3rd and 4th Marquess's of Bute's interest in preserving ancient buildings.

 A ley tunnel is said to have run from St John's tower to Greenan Castle and in the 1950s reports circulated of the discovery of its entrance with stories of skeletons hanging in chains.